alhqlearn/ART-AttentiveFP-CI/Readme.md

 Notebook3 presents the training of Random Forest, SVM, Decision Tree, and Gradient Boosting models using one-hot encoding and Optuna for hyperparameter tuning.

+Notebook4 details the training of the AttentiveFP model using the AttentiveFPAtomFeaturizer, which includes one-hot encodings for atom type, degree, hybridization, formal charge, and other relevant properties.

+Notebook5 covers the training of the AttentiveFP-CI model, also utilizing the AttentiveFPAtomFeaturizer, but with a different approach to handling class imbalance in the loss function.